mm80843/T3.5/docs/Benef/PBN__Benef_1160.md

 # __Self-monitoring and assessment__

-## Name of the Benefit

-Allows individuals to monitor their health status, track symptoms, and assess their risk of exposure

 ## Description of Benefits pertaining to Beneficiaries

 * [Empowers individuals to take proactive measures, reduces transmission risk, and promotes early intervention](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1292.md)